 In the case of Brad and Angelina, there is no doubt that one or both of them will be stepping out at a Hollywood event with new dates or romantic partners soon enough.
 As with allegations of infidelity, the paparazzi love to follow newly-split celebrities to see who they might be dating next, even despite their attempts to keep any new relationships under wraps.

-The discreet approach may be equally wise for the average newly-separated person, since it’s the best way to make the divorce go as smoothly as possible.
+The discreet approach may be equally wise for the average newly-separated person since it’s the best way to make the divorce go as smoothly as possible.
 No one enjoys having the existence of an Ex’s new partner thrown in their face, and the intervention of a new partner into the litigation process can “stir the pot” and be highly detrimental.

 4. Protecting the Kids is Key

 Maintaining privacy is a routine concern for the stars.
-It should likewise be a primary concern for newly-separated and divorcing parents, because the best interests of their children is (or should be) paramount to any other goals or issues.
+It should likewise be a primary concern for newly-separated and divorcing parents because the best interests of their children are (or should be) paramount to any other goals or issues.
 Keeping the children insulated from unhealthy parental interactions (such as attempts to undermine or bad-mouth each other), minimizing disruption and other negative experiences, and avoiding putting them in the middle of the parents’ disputes are all important tasks for the parents to focus on.